 The Major Standstill, a rare and awe-inspiring nineteen-year event, is now upon us, 2024-25.
 It's a privilege to be part of this celestial spectacle.

-I am no astronomer, but from my limited study, this is what takes place, and if anyone wishes to correct me, please do so.
-But not through my Spam box, which I delete out of hand!
+I am no astronomer, but from my limited study, this is what takes place, and if anyone wishes to correct me, please do so but not through my Spam box, which I delete out of hand!

 During the standstills, the moon swings wildly from maximum north to maximum south around every fortnight for six months, offering numerous unique opportunities for photography - weather permitting, of course!
 The four essential azimuths on level horizons are 40, 140, 220, and 320.